Why Is Men’s Mental Health Month Ignored? What We Should Know

 Many communities lack adequate resources and information about what services are available for individuals who may be struggling with their mental health.

-Without access to these resources, it can be difficult for individuals to get the help they need before their situation becomes more serious or unmanageable.
-As a result of this lack of education, men’s health awareness month is also not well known.
+Without access to these resources, it can be difficult for individuals to get the help they need before their situation becomes more severe or unmanageable.
+As a result of this lack of education, men’s Health Awareness Month is also not well known.

 Difficulty Identifying Mental Health Symptoms in Men